 Rivals of the Ebro S800

-The price of the Ebro S800 in Spain starts at 36.900 euros for the 147 hp engine version with Premium trim.This figure makes it a very competitive option in the seven-seat SUV market, especially given its generous standard equipment.
-It includes LED headlights, a multimedia system with a 15,6-inch screen, a digital display, heated electric seats, and multiple driving assistance systems, all without the need for optional packages.
+The price of the Ebro S800 in Spain starts at 32.609 euros for the 147 hp engine version with Premium trim.This figure makes it a very competitive option in the seven-seat SUV market, especially due to its generous standard equipment.
+It includes LED headlights, a multimedia system with a 15,6-inch screen, a digital instrument cluster, heated electric seats, and multiple driving assistance systems without the need for optional packages.
+The most expensive model of all is the Ebro S800 PHEV with the Luxury trim.
+Its starting price, without assistance, is 42.279 euros.

 Image gallery